U.S. PASSPORT INFORMATION

 (a) APPLICANTS BORN IN THE UNITED STATES.
 Submit previous U.S. passport and certified birth certificate.
-A birth certificate must include your given name and surname, date and place of birth, date the birth record was filed, and seal or other certification of the official custodian of such records.
+A birth certificate must include your given name and surname, date and place of birth, date the birth record was filed, at least one parent's name, and seal or other certification of the official custodian of such records.
 A record filed more than 1 year after the birth is acceptable if it is supported by evidence described in the next paragraph.

 IF NO BIRTH RECORD EXISTS, submit registrar's notice to that effect.
 Also submit an early baptismal or circumcision certificate, hospital birth record, early census, school, or family Bible records, newspaper or insurance file knowledge of your birth (preferably with at least one record listed above).
 Evidence should include your given name and surname, date and place of birth, seal or other certification of office (if customary) and signature of issuing official.